Contact

 In 1969, two Japanese companies, Mitsubishi Chemical Corporation and Oji Paper Co.
 Ltd., had a shared vision of generating and producing paper entirely out of synthetic raw materials.
 Using synthetic polymers, they developed papers which are unparalleled for their combination of superior functionality and unique aesthetic appeal.
 Today the joint-venture business – the YUPO Corporation – ranks among the global market leaders with a product range of more than 50 synthetic papers and annual production capacity of more than 40.000 tons.
 YUPO paper is 100% recyclable, waterproof, tree-free synthetic paper with attributes and properties that make it the perfect solution for a variety of marketing, design, packaging, and labeling needs.
 These characteristics make this product environmentally friendly, but only under certain circumstances.
 Recycling and repurposing, eliminating waste and toxins from the manufacturing process and using revolutionary environmentally sound materials are just a few examples of how YUPO fosters resource saving and reduction of environmental impacts.
 But plastic has obtained a bad reputation in the last decade.
 Accordingly, we need science-based evidence whether synthetic paper is an environmentally sound solution for the above-mentioned aims.
 The results will help decision makers to find environmental improvement options.
 Master student will get an insight of everyday life of a worldwide top 10 chemical company and learn what decision makers are interested in and how to translate science to sustainable business.
 The following tasks have to be fulfilled during this master thesis: • Motivation, research challenge and target of the thesis • Literature research regarding production processes of different papers, critical evaluation of state of information (data quality, availability) • Development of an own data inventory together with Tokyo HQ • Model the production system in GaBi software • Scenarios and sensitivity analyses, and robustness check of the model • Evaluation of the environmental impacts, hot-spot analysis, contribution of different system elements • Summary and Outlook | |||

-MT | Upper and lower bounds for the Electric Vehicle Scheduling Problem | Stadnichuk, V. | + |
+MT | Optimization of Referee Scheduling in Aachen | Stadnichuk, V. | + |

 MT | Regionale Transformation zur Klimaneutralität – Konzeption und Planung von Klimaneutralitätsszenarien am Beispiel einer Region in Nordrhein-Westfalen | Walther, G. | + |